nickmanning214/fajita/README.md

 ## Problems that Fajita seeks to solve.

-### The problematic "render" function
+### The problematic "render" function in views

-Backbone encourages the use of underscore.js templates and a render function which rerenders the template from scratch.
-This is problematic because string rendering of HTML causes the DOM to be completely refreshed with new elements, so all events and references to elements are lost.
-You can hack your way around the loss of events on the elements with the common practice of calling `this.delegateEvents()` at the end of the render function, but this doesn't solve every problem.
-How will you handle other references to the elements in your view?
-What if you have subviews inside of your view?
-String templates are very problematic to maintain.

-Fajita makes it a rule: after the initial render, there is no "rendering" of the template.
-Instead, the view listens to the model and uses javascript to change DOM of the template with optimized directives.

-So instead of this:

-    View = Backbone.View.extend({
-        template:_.template(`<h1> <%= firstName %> <%= lastName %> </h1><button> Click me! </button>`),
-        render:function(){
-           this.$el.html(this.template());
-        },
-        events:{
-            "click button":function(){
-                alert(this.model.get("bio"));
-            }
-        }
-    });

-    var lebron = new Backbone.Model({
-        firstName:"LeBron",
-        lastName:"James",
-        bio:"Plays for the Cleveland Cavaliers"
-    });

-    view = new View({
-        model:lebron
-    });
-    view.render();
+The simplest and most common pattern for view management in backbone applications is to render a template every time a model changes using `this.$el.html(this.template(this.model.attributes))`.
+This is approach has a few problems:

+* Inefficient to render large templates
+* Events on the elements in the template are lost when the template is rerendered
+* References to elements inside of the template are lost when the template is rerendered
+* Subviews have to be rebuilt when a parent view is rerendered

+The solution, which is implemented by modern frameworks today, is to use directives which use Javascript to programatically manipulate the DOM.

-### Portability of Views
+### Portability of View classes

-The problems that Fajita seeks to solve are firstly, to make views and subviews modular/portable.
 Views are not portable when their template contains model attributes.
 For example, if a view's template looks like:

     `<h1> <%= actor_name %> </h1>`